Jigsaw-Code/outline-apps/src/electron/README.md

 You will need [Docker](https://www.docker.com/) installed to build the Electron clients.

-> If you can't use Docker, you can use [podman](https://podman.io) as substitute by running the following:
+> If you can't use Docker, you can use [podman](https://podman.io) as substitute by running the following (for macOS):

 ```sh
 brew install podman